derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 1. implicit coercion
 2. optional braces

 Implicit coercion is a nuanced sub-system.
 Coercion is a fancy word for interpreting a value in one form as another form.
 We'll leave the details to the next chapter, but just know that loose equality `==` allows coercion where *strict equality* `===` does not.
 Put another way, loose equality allows interpretation where strict equality does not.
-Optional braces are a simple authoring time convenience for succinct code writing.
+Optional braces are an authoring time convenience for succinct code writing.

-Just like implicit coercion, optional parens and braces require more JavaScript knowledge to know when they should and should not be used.
-The snippet will remain for now, but we will keep things more explicit than implicit moving forward.
-The main win is that certain sub-systems and their caveats do not need to be learned until you are ready to dig deeper.
+The snippet will remain for now.
+Certain sub-systems and their caveats do not need to be learned until you are ready to dig deeper.

 In snippet five there are four parts comprising the line of code:
 ```